 Some of the wharves are identified heritage structures or have links to interesting historical events in Wellington Harbour.
 This means any repairs will need to use identical materials and structures to the original, replacing ‘like with like’ where possible.
 We are working closely with Heritage New Zealand on this.

-Over the last 12 months, we have been working with external technical services to carry out a series of reports to support planning the repairs.
+Over the last three years, we have been working with external technical services to carry out a series of reports to support planning the repairs.

 Queens Wharf and Police Wharf – Completed